rust-lang/rust/README.md

 ## Trademark

-The Rust programming language is an open source, community project governed by a core team.
+The Rust programming language is an open-source, community project governed by a core team.
 It is also sponsored by the Mozilla Foundation (“Mozilla”), which owns and protects the Rust and Cargo trademarks and logos (the “Rust Trademarks”).